'Biohacker' Who Injected Himself With DIY Herpes Treatment Found Dead - Slashdot

 Furthermore, for human gene therapy, drug companies and the FDA really can't do much to reduce the risk anyway; most of the negative effects can only be observed in living human beings, so either you inject the therapy into a living human being or you don't get a gene therapy.

 I'm sure researchers have more ways that live trials on humans to start testing the safety and efficacy of these treatments.
 As for the DIY, medical treatments are notoriously hard to measure outcomes for, I mean there's still people who swear by homeopathic treatments.
-DIY is not the way to figure out
+DIY is not the way to figure out if these treatments work.

 Re: (Score:2)